kljr/SpringboardVM/README.md

 `scripts/druv-provision.sh` to install a completely new Springboard version,

-A port has been forwarded from the guest's 3306 port to the host's 3334 port.
-If port 3334 is already in use, edit the port in `config/Vagranfile.local` or create a new `config/Vagrantfile.custom` file.
+A port has been forwarded from the guest's 3306 port to the host's 3335 port.
+If port 3335 is already in use, edit the port in `config/Vagranfile.local` or create a new `config/Vagrantfile.custom` file.
 You will also have to edit `acceptance-tests/codeception.yml` to have the alternate port.

-##Useful shell aliases and functions
+## Useful shell aliases and functions

 Most of these are available by default on the virtual machine.
 See templates/bashrc_host for a template formatted to copy and paste to your computer's .bashrc file.

->Directory switching
+> Directory switching

 * `druv` - Go to DruVMoser install directory.
 * `dwdw [docroot/path]` - switch to docroot or any path in a docroot.